-In the age of eCommerce, a product catalog is an online database that includes all the items that you as a retailer or marketplace want to visually display and sell to your customers through Internet.
+In the age of eCommerce, a product catalog is an online database that includes all the items that you as a retailer or marketplace want to visually display and sell to your customers through the Internet.

 These databases list different types of information for every single item, i.e. the SKU or identification code for the item, the images of the product, the number of pieces in stock, the category, the price, and the different features and product information relevant to the customer.

-Organising all this data might be costly and time-consuming.
+Organizing all this data might be costly and time-consuming.
 Let’s not forget online catalogs are dynamic and experience many changes, so maintaining and keeping your catalog updated is definitely not an easy task.
 Here are the main challenges of online catalog management:

 - Selling through multiple channels

 - Scaling the catalog

 - Displaying only high-quality images